robusta-dev/robusta/docs/index.rst

         .. admonition:: Example

+            Robusta can save time with manual troubleshooting too.

-            Run this command to attach a Python profiler to any pod:
+            Run this command to attach a Python profiler to a running pod:

             .. code-block:: bash